PaulGoldschmidt/Meross2InfluxDB/README.md

 ## Notes

-- This project requires an active internet connection for the Meross API to function.
+- This project requires an active internet connection for the Meross API to function :trollface:.
-- Ensure your InfluxDB instance is properly set up and accessible from the script.
+- Ensure your InfluxDB instance is properly set up and accessible from the script :accessibility:.
-- Handle your credentials securely and avoid exposing them in public or unsecured files.
+- Handle your credentials securely and avoid exposing them in public or unsecured files :bowtie:.

 ## Troubleshooting